 Brief History 1941 - 2023

-Since its first inception as St Mary's College of Domestic Science in June 1941, the School of Culinary Arts and Food Technology has evolved and developed with societal, political and economic changes nationally and internationally.
+From its first inception as St Mary's College of Domestic Science in June 1941 on Cathal Brugha street to its present day location across the three campuses of TU Dublin, the School of Culinary Arts and Food Technology has evolved and developed with societal, political and economic changes nationally and internationally.
 Our school now stands as a centre of excellence in education within the Food, Drink and Horticulture sectors where we are the leading provider of education, training and research for the culinary, horticulture and food-related industries in Ireland.

 Image of sculpture of the thre Graces on CBS Building